2023 Solar Incentives Guide for Moon, PA - Tax Credits & Rebates

 Federal Solar Incentives

-To best understand how the ITC might apply to you, speak to your local Moon solar panel installation expert and ask for more information.
+Curious how the ITC might apply to your specific situation?
+Get in touch with your local Moon solar panel installation expert to get more information.

-Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, talk to your local Moon solar installation company.
+More information about the new Inflation Reduction Act can be found here.
+The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Moon solar panel company.

 State & Local Solar Incentives